Customer Service Tips for the Transportation Industry

-Another excellent means of communicating without having to talk to people is to use a robust Transportation Management System (TMS) web-based program or app.
+Another excellent means of communicating without having to talk to people is to use a robust Transportation Management System (TMS).
 Scheduling loads, tracking a lane’s status, and invoicing can all be done in a good TMS software.
-Regularly updating through a TMS is an easy and passive way to maintain top customer service specifically in transportation.
+Regularly update through a TMS to easily and passively deliver top customer service specific to transportation and logistics.

-This doesn’t mean become a “Yes” (wo)man, but learning to stop saying “no” is a way to make yourself stand out as a stellar partner.
-Rather than saying “no” to something, switch it to a “yes” answer.
+This doesn’t mean become a “Yes” (wo)man, but learning to stop saying “no” makes you stand out as a stellar partner.
+Rather than say “no” to something, switch it to a “yes” answer.
 For example, instead of “No, I can’t do that,” say “I’ll see what I can do.”
-If you know the answer is a hard no anyways, say “No, that can’t be done, but let’s see what else we can do” and present another option.
-These are called “yes” answers that don’t say yes.
+If you know the answer is a no, say “No, that can’t be done, but let’s see what else we can do.”
+Then present another option.
+These are “yes” answers that don’t actually say yes.

 Consider how you feel whenever you hear a “no” answer versus a “yes” answer.
-A “no” answer stops all progress, and unless one side of the conversation is the confrontational type, it’s usually the end of the discussion.
+A “no” answer stops all progress.
+Unless one side of the conversation is the confrontational type, it’s usually the end of the discussion.
 A “yes” answer doesn’t mean someone is shutting a door in your face, but instead it tells you something can’t happen one way, but doesn’t mean it can’t happen another way.

-“Yes” answers can turn an angry customer into a customer who was impressed with your willingness to help and is more likely to return despite the original issue.
+“Yes” answers can turn an angry customer into someone who was impressed with your willingness to help.
+Those customer’s are more likely to return despite the original issue.

 Know Your Customers and Clients

 Know your business acquaintances well.
 You more than likely work with repeat customers and drivers.
-Be familiar with what they want: the lanes they prefer, the days they want to work, the kind of loads their trucks can haul or kind of product they need, etc. The more familiar you are with your business acquaintances, the better you can preemptively service them by keeping an eye open for good matches.
+Be familiar with what they want: the lanes they prefer, the kind of loads their trucks haul, etc. The more familiar you are with your business acquaintances, the better you can preemptively service them by keeping an eye open for good matches.
 Looking for opportunities on others’ behalf helps you succeed while– you guessed it– providing top shelf customer service.

-These four easy tips can help you achieve a positive reputation when it comes to working with others in this industry.
-Warehouse workers can handle product carefully, drivers can be safety idols on the road, but damaged goods, delays, and other issues are going to crop up.
-You don’t have control over those things, but you do have the power to provide customer service that makes people prefer to work with you over the other broker.
+These four easy tips will help you achieve a positive reputation when it comes to working with others in this industry.
+Warehouse workers can handle product carefully, drivers can be the pinnacle of safety, but damaged goods, delays, and other issues are going to crop up.
+You don’t have control over those things, but you do have the power to provide customer service.
+That makes people prefer to work with you over the other broker.
 By showing respect for others concerns and well-being, you’ll be bringing in the business.